pedrolemos4/labcib/LAB2/README.md

 **Question** **5.** **So, how would you go about doing Scott’s job?
 Would you do something different?
 Explain in detail.**

+A solution for securely using secrets is through environment variables.
+These are configured at runtime and can differ across environments, so the secret's value - in this case, the API_KEY - is never stored in the Docker image itself.

-Using Docker Secrets its possible to securely manage sensitive data by restricting access to specific services in Docker Swarm.
+Another option is the use of Docker Secrets, which allows us to securely manage sensitive data by restricting access to specific services in Docker Swarm.
 Secrets are encrypted at rest and in transit and are only accessible to containers explicitly configured to use them.
 They are mounted as temporary, read-only files (/run/secrets/) with strict permissions (0400), ensuring only the container's process user can read them.
 Secrets are ephemeral, removed when the container stops, and not stored in persistent storage.
 Additional security can be achieved by running containers as non-root users, applying Swarm constraints, and using role-based access control (RBAC).
 This ensures secrets remain protected and inaccessible to unauthorized users or containers.

 Steps:
 1. Create a Secret : ```echo "MY_API_KEY=aaaaaaaa" | docker secret create my_env -```